seanwhs/Tutorials/AI/Claude/CCA/CCA-Reference.md

 * **Stateless:** An environment where the agent has no memory of the past (perfect for objective reviews).

 **Final Reminder:** The CCAF exam is about **System Design.** Do not look for "smarter" ways to talk to the AI.
 Look for more robust ways to **constrain** the AI.

----

-*If you are currently preparing, I recommend creating a "practice environment" in a local folder using `claude-code` where you purposefully write a broken `claude.md` file and observe how the agent deviates—the errors you see here will be exactly the scenarios represented in the exam's multiple-choice questions.*